andrewacashner/hearingfaithms/chapters/chapter-3.md

 The proper response to meditating on this "all of these mysteries," the catechism says, would be "that with a humble and faithful spirit they should believe, and adore."
-[@Catholic:Catechismus1614, 50: "Hæc cùm attentè considerauerint, tum verò omnia mysteria, quæ hoc articulo continentur, humili ac fideli animo credant, &
+[@Catholic:Catechismus1614, 50: "Haec cùm attentè considerauerint, tum verò omnia mysteria, quae hoc articulo continentur, humili ac fideli animo credant, &
 adorent: nec curiosè & quod sine periculo vix vnquam fieri potest, illa inuestigare, ac perscrutari velint."]